Written by:

 The Rise Of Table Tennis During The Covid-19 Pandemic

-COVID-19 has had a dreadful impact on the entire world, including the world of sports, but a handful of entities have benefitted financially from a sudden lack of competition.
-Table tennis isn’t exactly the Premier League, but it has surged in popularity as one of the only remaining daily sports to bet on.
-Because the table is nine feet long, meaning that competitors never pass within six feet of each other, table tennis leagues in Ukraine and Russia have been able to continue normal operations.
-Some sportsbooks have begun handling over $100,000 in table tennis bets every day, and one lucky bettor won $9,700 on a 10-way table tennis parlay.
+Table tennis isn’t exactly the Premier League, but it surged in popularity as one of the only remaining daily sports to bet on.
+Because the table is nine feet long, meaning that competitors never pass within six feet of each other, table tennis leagues in Ukraine and Russia were able to continue normal operations.
+Some sportsbooks started handling over $100,000 in table tennis bets every day and it remains a top six sport bet on by volume still to this day.

 COVID Pushes Sportsbooks To Focus On Betting Apps